 This year we have again been asked to provide radio operators for the following tasks.
-Each day, we needed seven (7) support and gear (SAG) mobile operators, and optionally some rest stop operators.
+Each day, we need two tour vehicles and five support and gear (SAG) mobile operators.
+Optionally some stationary operators can be placed at some of the rest stops.
 If you’d like to help, please contact Mark at N5HZR@arrl.net.
-Experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.
+Previous experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.

 Rest Stop Operators

-Rest stop operators will handle traffic to and from each rest stop to the mobile vehicles.
+If additional operators are available, they can work from the lunch location, or the rest stops along the way.
 Multiple operators will be allowed at each rest stop if you’d like to bring your own ‘company’.

-Our primary communications radios will be VHF analog mobile systems temporarily mounted in the SAG vehicles and located at the rest stops.
-Note that the vehicles used may have aluminum body panels, and the mag mounts may need to be duct taped onto the vehicles.
+Our primary communications radios will be DMR and VHF analog mobile systems temporarily mounted in the Tour and SAG vehicles.
+Note that the vehicles used may have aluminum body panels, and the mag mounts may not be effective.
+SCARS has a number of suction cup mounted dual band antennas that can be used for this effort.
 Duct tape will be available at the starting location to assist in setting up the radios.
 Rest Stop locations will be required to bring their own radios, and power systems.